peak-ai/platform-global-images/workflow/python/standard-pack/v1/README.md

 sqlalchemy            1.4.36
 ```

-### Build Arguments
+### Build arguments
-The Dockerfile expects the following build arguments:
+The Dockerfile expects the following build argument:

+`PEAK_USER_ID`

+On the Peak platform, its value must be `8877`.

-- `PEAK_USER_ID`: This is the default user that the workflow step runs with when this image is used in the Peak platform.
-On the Peak platform, this value must be `8877`.
-Inside the image we create a new user with this user id which is then used when running the image across various services in the Peak Platform.
+When a Workflow step runs with the workflow-python-basic image, this is the default user that the workflow step will run with.
+It is used within the image to create a new user which is then used when running the image across various services in Peak.

 You can find more details about build arguments in the [Docker documentation](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg).

-## Building the Image
+## Building the image
-To build the image locally just run the docker build command passing in the required build arguments.
+To build the image locally, run the docker build command and pass in the required build arguments:
 ```
 docker build . -t workflow-python-standard-pack-v1 --build-arg PEAK_USER_ID=8877
 ```

-## Using the Image
+## Using the image
-- The image can be directly used by using it in the workflow step form.
+To use the image, select it when configuring the Workflow step.
-- If you need to install a few more dependencies, or add some use case-specific environment variables into the image, the image can easily be extended.
+If you need to install additional dependencies or add some use case specific environment variables, it can be easily extended.